Chris Tabor: Western Michigan University

-Tabor spent two seasons, 2006 and 2007, at Western Michigan University as the running backs and special teams coach.
+Tabor spent two seasons (2006 and 2007) at Western Michigan University as the running backs and special teams coach.

-Chicago Bears
+Chicago Bears (first stint)

-Tabor got his first shot in the National Football League (NFL) when he spent three seasons (2008–2010) as assistant special teams coach with the Chicago Bears under coordinator Dave Toub on head coach Lovie Smith's staff.
+Tabor left college-level football and got his first shot in the National Football League (NFL) when he spent three seasons (2008–2010) as assistant special teams coach with the Chicago Bears.
+He worked under coordinator Dave Toub on head coach Lovie Smith's staff.
 During Tabor's tenure with the Bears, Chicago consistently ranked among the league leaders in numerous departments.
 The Bears ranked in the top five in no less than nine different special teams categories combined over that three-year period.
 Chicago led the NFL in total return yards (6,570) and kickoff return yards (5,415), posted the second-best kickoff return average (25.1), ranked third in punt return defense (7.1) and produced the fifth-best punt return average (10.4).
 The Bears also registered six total kick returns for touchdowns in that time, which tied for second-most in the league.

 Cleveland Browns

 In 2011, Tabor was hired by the Cleveland Browns as their special teams coordinator.
-During Tabor's tenure in Cleveland, the Browns were the only NFL team to have earned at least one AFC Special Teams Player of the Week award each season from 2011-2016.
+During Tabor's tenure in Cleveland, the Browns were the only NFL team to have earned at least one AFC Special Teams Player of the Week award each season from 2011 to 2016.
 In total, the Browns won seven AFC Special Teams Player of the Week awards.
-He also oversaw kicker Phil Dawson and returner Joshua Cribbs in 2012 when were both were selected to the Pro Bowl, marking just the second time in team history that two specialists made the annual all-star game in the same year.
-Also, during his tenure with the Browns, they lead the NFL in punt return average (11.3 yards), were first in kickoff return average against (19.8) and were tied for sixth in punt return touchdowns (four).
+He also oversaw kicker Phil Dawson and returner Joshua Cribbs in 2012 when both were selected to the Pro Bowl, marking just the second time in team history that two specialists made the annual all-star game in the same season.
+Also during his tenure with the Browns, they led the NFL in punt return average (11.3 yards), were first in kickoff return average against (19.8) and were tied for sixth in punt return touchdowns (4).

 Chicago Bears (second stint)

-On January 12, 2018, Tabor was hired by the Chicago Bears as their special teams coordinator under head coach Matt Nagy, reuniting with the team he started his NFL career.
+On January 12, 2018, Tabor returned to the Chicago Bears as their special teams coordinator under head coach Matt Nagy.

-On October 25, 2021, Nagy tested positive for COVID-19.
-This resulted in Tabor taking over as the interim head coach and making his NFL head coaching debut in the Bears' Week 8 game against the San Francisco 49ers on October 31, 2021.
-The Bears lost 33-22 in Tabor's debut.
+On October 25, 2021, Nagy tested positive for COVID-19, resulting in Tabor taking over as the interim head coach.
+On October 31, Tabor made his NFL head coaching debut in the Bears' Week 8 game against the San Francisco 49ers, with the Bears suffering a 33-22 loss.

 Carolina Panthers

 On January 27, 2022, Tabor was hired by the Carolina Panthers as their special teams coordinator under head coach Matt Rhule.
+On November 27, 2023, Tabor was named interim head coach after head coach Frank Reich was fired.
+Tabor completed the season, leading the Panthers to a 1-5 record.
+On January 26, 2024, he was let go by the Panthers.

+Buffalo Bills

+On February 11, 2025, the Buffalo Bills hired Tabor to serve as their special teams coordinator.